mendix/docs/content/en/docs/appstore/creating-content/connector-guide-datahub-kit2/_index.md

 The benefit of having connector services or integration apps is that you can centralize and unify access to back-end systems for all you Mendix apps.
 This way, you ensure all your Mendix apps use back-end systems in a consistent and secure way.

-In this guide, you will learn about the following functionalities:
+In this guide, you will learn about the following:

 * Using a microflow to return values of published OData services
 * Exposing Non-Persistable Entities (NPEs) as published OData resource using microflow as a data source
 * Selecting a key when exposing entities as OData resources

 ### 1.2 Use Cases

+There are few

-* Third-party connector
+* Third-party service connector
 * Creating the OData endpoint with a Microservice datasource
 * Updatable operational data stores